Solutions Search Results

 Appraisers’ understanding of green building benefits is critical to ensuring that buyers purchase buildings that meet their comfort and operational expectations, and sellers receive appropriate compensation for the effort spent improving and maintaining their buildings.
 This presentation will cover a range of resources being developed to support green appraisals, and the breakthroughs and challenges that owners and lenders have experienced when implementing them.

-Learn how Energy Savings Performance Contracting (ESPC) is expanding to new sectors to impact building energy efficiency.
+This webinar highlighted how Energy Savings Performance Contracting (ESPC) is expanding to new sectors to impact building energy efficiency.

 Property Assessed Clean Energy (PACE) financing is a vehicle to pay for energy efficiency improvements or renewable energy installations on private property.
 In this webinar, Better Buildings Challenge partners described their successful experiences with PACE financing as program developers, city administrators, and property owners.